The Best Packing List for Europe: How to Travel with Just a Carry-On Backpack

 My current bag is the Peak Design 45L travel backpack, which I have used on every European trip since 2019.
 It holds everything on this list, meets carry-on requirements, and has a lifetime warranty.
 I have taken it to Greece, Italy, Portugal, and more, and it still looks and functions perfectly.

 One important note: when I pack heavily for a 10-day trip with a laptop, the Peak Design can start to strain my shoulders on long transit days.
-If that is a concern for you, a carry-on backpack with wheels gives you the best of both worlds.
-You can roll through the airport and carry it on your back when needed.
-I have researched and personally tested several options for exactly this scenario.
+If that is a concern for you, a carry-on backpack with wheels gives you the best of both worlds, since you can roll through the airport and switch to carrying it on your back when you hit cobblestones and stairs.
+Look for one in the same 40 to 45L range so it still meets carry-on limits.

 Whatever bag you choose, aim for 40-45L capacity.
 That is the sweet spot for European carry-on travel: large enough to hold a week of clothing plus all your gear, small enough to fit in an overhead bin on most airlines including stricter budget carriers.